lukejamesmorrison/version-js/README.md

 }
 ```

 The basic version object must follow the above format.
+Pre-release and metadata items should be set in an array.

 ## Usage